 Senate Bill (SB) no. 2766, the Comprehensive Anti-Discrimination Act, is at the forefront of the Philippine government’s legislative agenda to combat unfair treatment of others.
 It was filed by Senators Grace Poe, Robin Padilla, Joel Villanueva, Imee Marcos, and Jinggoy Estrada last 6 August 2024.
 This proposed measure seeks to address all forms of discrimination including, but not limited to, those based on age, ethnic origin, religion, political affiliation, gender, civil status, employment, education, medical condition, skin color, and facial features.

-Unlike earlier policies that predominantly focus on gender-related issues, SB 2766 is more inclusive.
+Unlike CEDAW, the Magna Carta for Women, and the SOGIESC bill that predominantly focus on gender-related issues, SB 2766 is more inclusive.
 This bill aims to establish the necessary implementing mechanisms to institutionalize the fight against all forms of discrimination in the country.
 The Comprehensive Anti-Discrimination Act (Senate Bill No. 2766) deserves to be commended for its blanket approach to cover a range of discrimination-related issues.

 A Broader Discrimination Bill